Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 ```

 Fill in the \<Hostname\> field with the hostname of your cluster.
 This would preferably be a DNS record associated with one or more floating IP addresses from the cluster.

+<h1>Installing and Configuring Grafana</h1>

+Follow the Prometheus documentation for integrating with Grafana found [here](https://prometheus.io/docs/visualization/grafana/) in order to get Grafana up and running with Prometheus.